 Asked to do a wider review into the ingredient, health and safety agency ANSES found there was not enough evidence to prove it was safe for humans, the French economy and environment ministries said in a joint statement on Wednesday, April 17, 2019.

-In this statement it is argued that the use of this additive still suffers from a lack of data that the marketers and producers of this additive should have provided.
-Also the lack of data does not allow to establish an acceptable daily intake.
+In this statement, it is argued that the use of this additive still suffers from a lack of data that the marketers and producers of this additive should have provided.
+Also the lack of data does not allow establishing an acceptable daily intake.

 Related studies (newest first):